Elara6331/salix/README.md

 ### The `in` operator

-Salix's `in` operator allows you to check if a slice or array contains a specific element, or if a string contains a substring.
+Salix's `in` operator allows you to check if a slice or array contains an element, if a map contains a key, or if a string contains a substring.
 Here's one example:

 ```
 #("H" in "Hello") <!-- Returns true -->